ruxia-TJY/ct/README.md

 make sure gcc has been installed and in the environment.

-clone and use `make` to build it, file will be build in bin\
+clone and use run `sh ./make.sh` to build it, file will be build in bin\

+use `sh ./make.sh clean` to clean it

 ### In Windows
-use VS to open .sln file,and build it.
+use VS to open .sln to build it.

-or add c# complie `csc` in environment.run make.bat to build it.
+or add c# complie `csc` in environment.run `make.bat` to build it.

 ## list